sopnode/liveboot/README.md

 # booting vanilla OSes live using redfish

-goal is for a user to be able to boot a sopnode with a live session of an OS of their choice; for starters we have ubuntu LTS 18 20 and 22, and fedora rawhide 39
+goal is for a user to be able to boot a sopnode with a live session of an OS of their choice; for starters we have ubuntu LTS 18 20 and 22, and fedora 36 and 37

 expected (stuff to test):